Scott A. McGregor: Board memberships

 McGregor has served on the board of a number of public companies, as well as industry and nonprofit organizations.
 McGregor served on the board of Progress Software from 1998 to 2008.
 And from 2003 to 2006, McGregor served on the board of TSMC.
 During his tenure at Broadcom (from 2005 to 2016), McGregor also served on the company's board.
 From 2010 to 2016, McGregor served on the board of Ingram Micro (acquired in 2016 by China's HNA Group).
 From 2016 to 2017, McGregor served on the board of directors of Xactly Corporation (acquired in 2017 by Vista Equity Partners).
 In October 2017, after Equifax failed to defend a data breach of 143 million U.S. consumers' digital information, McGregor was appointed to the board of as an independent director.
 There, he joined its technology committee, which oversees cybersecurity.
 In 2018, McGregor was appointed to the board of Applied Materials, and from 2019–2021, McGregor was on the board of Luminar Technologies, a company developing sensors for self-driving cars.

+In June 2026, McGregor was appointed Chairman at Diraq, a quantum computing company developing quantum computers based on silicon spin qubits.